ENJ1/aok/README.md

 - A Compatible Chromebook
 - 4 GB or larger SD Card or compatible USB Drive
 - Internet

-## How to Enable Developer Mode
-1. Back up your files.
-2. Turn off the Chromebook.
-3. Hold down **ESC** and **Refresh** (circular arrow above the "4" key) and poke the **Power** button.
-4. At the Recovery screen press **Ctrl-D** (there's no prompt - you have to know to do it).
-5. Confirm switching to developer mode by pressing **Enter**, and the laptop will reboot and reset the system.
-This takes about 15-20 minutes.

-After enabling developer mode, you will need to press Ctrl-D each time you boot, or wait 30 seconds to continue booting.

 ## Post-Installation Tips
 - You can press Ctrl-D or Ctrl-U as soon as the backlight comes on.
 You don't have to wait for the white screen to appear.